sdhers/RAINSTORM/README.md

     This app allows you to:
     * Draw ROIs and points on the video.
     * Select a distance for scaling.

+> [!TIP]
+> **Running DLC on Colab**: Use our DeepLabCut pretrained model on Google Colab to process your aligned videos:
+> 1. Copy this [Google Drive Folder](https://drive.google.com/drive/folders/1EwL5dtJNvogaXlIKm5NzLYlX--ZpAdxK?usp=sharing) in your own Google Drive.
+> 2. Add your own data to the "videos" folder.
+> 3. Open the Colab file and follow the instructions to run the model on your data.

 ---